cs020/Shuyan-Chen/index.md

 ## Shuyan Chen - Homepage

-I am a Ph.D. student in the Department of Information Engineering, The Chinese University of Hong Kong (CUHK), under the supervision of by Prof. Lian-Kuan Chen.
+I am a Ph.D. student in the Department of Information Engineering, The Chinese University of Hong Kong (CUHK), under the supervision of Prof. Lian-Kuan Chen.

 ### Research Interests